Monroe Expressway: Route description

 Beginning of the Monroe Expressway eastbound.

 The Monroe Expressway begins at a partial interchange which only provides access from eastbound and to westbound US 74 as well as Stallings Road and Marie Garris Drive.
 It heads northeast through a mixed-use suburban area, turning to the southeast around Lake Park at a folded diamond interchange with Indian Trail Fairview Road.
 This interchange allows westbound Monroe Expressway traffic to indirectly access US 74 eastbound.
 Continuing further southeast into a rural area, the freeway runs parallel to Secrest Short Cut Road, meeting Unionville Indian Trail Road and Rocky River Road.
 The freeway and Secrest Short Cut Road diverge as the former meets US 601 at a partial cloverleaf interchange north of Monroe.
 The road then intersects North Carolina Highway 200 (NC 200) at a folded diamond interchange, turning east-southeast away from Monroe and then due east.
 The town of Wingate is served by an interchange with Austin Chaney Road before the Monroe Expressway turns south-southeast to its eastern terminus at another partial interchange with US 74 just west of Marshville, only allowing access to eastbound and from westbound US 74.

 The entire freeway has a posted speed limit of 65 mph, except for a reduction to 55 mph approaching its termini, and it has a 38 ft grass median strip.

+Tolls

+The Monroe Expressway uses open road tolling along its entire length and is operated by the North Carolina Turnpike Authority.
+Electronic toll gantries are located on the expressway mainline between each interchange so that all motorists will pass through at least one.
+Tolls payable with a valid transponder (NC Quick Pass, E-ZPass, ExpressToll, K-TAG, Peach Pass, Pikepass, SunPass, or TollTag) or bill by mail, which uses automatic license plate recognition and charge double the posted rate with additional fees.

+As of June 2026, the total toll rate for two-axle vehicles on the length of the expressway is $2.96 with valid transponder and $5.92 for bill-by-mail.
+Three-axle rates are twice the two-axle rates; four-or-more-axle rates are three times the two-axle rates.